druleton/druleton/bin/docs/hooks.md

   hooks.

 All hooks are stored in the `config/<command-name>` directory.
-See the [commands documentation][link-commands] for an overview of the files and their location.
+See the [commands documentation][link-commands] for an overview of the hooks and their location.

 You can access this information also by running the command with the